During the quiet morning of Sept. 2, at 2:24 a.m., a leopard was sighted coming down the ramp from the Centre for Imagination to the Main Gate.

 Photo is a screenshot of CCTV footage.

-Abiral Lamasal and Chittish Pasbola contributed to this article.
+Abiral Lamasal and Chittish Pasbola contributed reporting.

 Edited by Aarti Malhotra.